articnel/kohana3docs/guide/kohana301/prereqs/differences.md

 # Differences Between Kohana 2 and Kohana 3

 This is not meant to be a "how to upgrade" or even a list of "gotchas" you should now about when upgrading.
-It's meant to be an **objective look at the differences between the two versions**.
+It's meant to be an **objective look at the differences between the two versions**, specifically between 2.4 and 3.0.

 Kohana 2.4 is the continuation of the 2.x branch, which was originally based on Code Ignitor.
 Kohana 3.x is *essentially* a rewrite of the framework.
-However, they still have **alot** of overlap &mdash; not just the fact that they both have the same goals of being a lightweight, secure, flexible PHP 5 frameworks &mdash; including the I18n, Configuration, Logging, Database and ORM.
-Kohana 3 modules can easily be used in 2.4 with little to no modification.
+However, they still have **a lot** of overlap &mdash; not just the fact that they both have the same goals of being a lightweight, secure, flexible PHP 5 frameworks &mdash; including the I18n, Configuration, Logging, Database and ORM.
+Kohana 3 modules can easily be used in 2.4 with little to no modification. \[TODO: source? example? ]

 Kohana 2.4 and 3.x are fairly similar, however there are a couple differences, which I will attempt to outline here.